 Let’s take a look at each of these options in turn.

-It is perhaps the most unusual of all of the YouTube videos, watching someone open a box and (hopefully!) getting exciting about the contents.
-Yet this video genre is hugely popular, and relatively easy to make.
-All you need is an unopened box full of tech/makeup/toys (or whatever you prefer) and a camera placed in a position to capture it all.
+Considered one of the most unusual types of YouTube video, unboxing videos shows you opening a box and describing its contents.
+Bizarrely, this video genre is hugely popular, and relatively easy to make.
+All you need is an unopened box full of tech/makeup/toys, etc. and a camera carefully placed to capture it.

 As long as you’re talking while the unboxing takes place, you should be able to produce a video that people will enjoy and respond to.
 Note that some unboxing videos have a soundtrack, rather than a commentary, but these tend to be shorter.

-Our tutorial to producing an unboxing video people will enjoy will give you more information on getting started.
+Our tutorial to producing an unboxing video people will enjoy will give you more information on how to get started.

-Time-lapse videos might be anything from a Lego construction to the building of a genuine building (such as the new World Trade Center), and even the creation of art, like this piece of hyperrealism:
+Timelapse videos might be anything from a Lego construction to the building of a genuine building (such as the new World Trade Center), and even the creation of art, like the hyperrealism in the video above.

 3. Video Game Walkthroughs

 Like gaming?
 With the help of a screen capture device (or a video camera) you can pass on your expertise on a particular game (or level) and entertain people at the same time.
-Video games as a spectator sport is a relatively new phenomenon, one made popular by Twitch, where over 45 million gamers gather every month.
-Some gamers have become celebrities in the Twitch world.
+Video games as a spectator sport is a relatively new phenomenon, but immensely popular.
+Take Twitch, where millions of gamers gather every month.
+Some gamers have even become celebrities as a result.

 YouTube has its own version, YouTube Gaming, where gamers can stream or upload their gaming activity.
-Unlike Twitch.tv, these videos will remain on the site long-term.
+Unlike Twitch, these videos will remain on the site long-term.

 Our guide to streaming games from a PC will get you started on Windows.
-If you’re using an Android device, Google Play Games can help you record and then upload.
-Console owners can capture their game recordings using third party hardware, or built-in software if using current-gen game machines.
+If you’re using an Android device, Google Play Games can help you record and upload your videos.
+Console owners can capture their game recordings using built-in software.
+(Older consoles will need third party hardware.)

 4. How To/Tutorials